warrengalyen/ocular/README.md

 Ocular is a library for common and advanced image processing algorithms, without the use of any external dependencies.
 Suggestions for new features are welcome.

+Note: RGBA byte-order is expected for all pixel data.

 ## Documentation

 The documentation of the exported functions can be found